Skip to content

 Before you start with this lab, you are expected to have:

-If you haven't done this, go to Resources and follow the instructions before you start with this lab.
+If you haven't done this, go to Get started and follow the instructions before you start with this lab.

 Create a mathematical model of fat metabolism